microsoft/fluentui/packages/react-popup/Spec.md

 ### v8

-- `onDismiss` should listen to `onOpenChange`
+- `onDismiss` should listen to `onOpenChange`.
-- `preventDismissOnEvent` no longer exists, `onOpenChange` will return the associated event, so this functionality is still possible
+- `preventDismissOnEvent` no longer exists, `onOpenChange` will return the associated event, so this functionality is still possible.
 - Removed `onRestoreFocus`. `Popup` will focus the trigger when closed by default.
-Any other behaviour can be done through an effect by users
+Any other behaviour can be done through an effect by users.
-- Removed `onPositioned`
+- Removed `onPositioned`.
-- Removed `doNotLayer` with `inline`
+- Removed `doNotLayer` with `inline`.
-- Removed all styling props supported by `Callout`. `makeStyles` should be used instead
+- Removed all styling props supported by `Callout`. `makeStyles` should be used instead.
-- Removed `coverTarget`, use `offset` callback instead
+- Removed `coverTarget`, use `offset` callback instead.
 - Removed `setInitialFocus`.
 If `trapFocus` is used, first focusable element is used.
-Users must handle other specific cases
+Users must handle other specific cases.

 ### v0

 > TODO Discuss: v0 autoFocus -> only used in app-profile-card

 - No more `autoFocus` for scenarios without `trapFocus`.
-Users should handle this scenario manually
+Users should handle this scenario manually.
 - No more `tabbableTrigger`.
 Users can do this with their own trigger element.
-- No `PopupContent` props, v0 duplicated props from `Popup` to `PopupContent`, all props should be declared on converged `Popup`
+- No `PopupContent` props, v0 duplicated props from `Popup` to `PopupContent`, all props should be declared on converged `Popup`.

 ## Behaviors